 8:00 -10:00 PM

 We all love a good funny TV show, so we'll watch something together on the sofa after dinner if homework allows.
 Right now they're on a Seinfeld kick so we're watching every episode of the old tv show in order.
 I'll watch for as long as I can but I usually exit early so that I can pass out by 10:00pm.
 If I can get four or five hours of sleep straight, I call it a good night's rest.
 It rarely happens but its a goal for sure.
 It's really rest, rally, then repeat.

-As much I'd love to get more rest, I have to tell you there's something magical in the early morning in a quiet house while everyone else is sleeping.
+As much I'd love to get more sleep, I have to tell you there's something magical in the early morning in a quiet house while everyone else is sleeping.
 Some of you out there probably feel that same sentiment.
 In case you're trying to find a way to pack in exercise or a little alone time, you might consider waking up a little bit earlier.
 For me it just worked out that way naturally but I consider my early rising a big help in my juggling and building my business with a hustle and bustle family.
 Any questions or comments, leave them below in the chat box and I'll be happy to circle back.